Opequon Creek: Flora and fauna

 The Opequon Creek is home to many species of crayfish and minnow.
 Many species of turtles also inhabit the creek, most notably the eastern box turtle.
 Snakes are very common, with copperheads and garter snakes being the most numerous.
 Many species of mammals live near the creek's water, the biggest being the white-tailed deer.
-Plants types that live along the creek include grasses, water lilies, and aquatic plants.
-Sycamore trees, tulip trees, and willow trees grow along the creeks banks.
+Plants types that live along the creek include grasses, water lilies, and aquatic plants. sycamore trees, tulip trees, and willow trees grow along the creek's banks.

 Water flow

 Due to water runoff during rainfall, the water flow of the Opequon Creek varies.
 In the spring, the creek's output of water is very high due to wet conditions during spring.
 In the summer, the water flow is usually normal, with thunderstorms raising the water, and short-term droughts lowering the water.
-In the fall, the water level is usually below-normal due to dry conditions and lower rainfall.
+In autumn, the water level is usually below-normal due to dry conditions and lower rainfall.
 During the winter however, the creek is usually at its highest because of low evaporation caused by cold temperatures and thick cloud covers.
 The creek rarely freezes over, but sometimes stagnant water will freeze through.